-Access to College facilities and use of campus grounds for non-academic purposes is governed by the Use of Campus Facilities Policy.
+Access to university facilities and use of campus grounds for non-academic purposes is governed by the Use of Campus Facilities Policy.
 This policy includes

 - requirements for scheduling of meetings, demonstrations, rallies, and other organized activities